Updated plans for A629 following feedback

 What’s next for our plans for the A629?

-The revised proposals will go to Cabinet on October 16 for approval to create detailed designs for tendering of the construction works.
+The revised proposals went to Cabinet on October 16 for approval.
+They were approved, and the next stage is to create detailed designs for tendering of the construction works.

 When will we see changes?